AMP homeEventsSpecial featuresRecommended cdsRecommended readingVarious photosContact AMPRelevant links

 During 1986-1995 Dele toured France, Spain, Austria, Holland, Belgium, Switzerland, UK, Germany, Denmark, USA, Canada, Ivory Coast, Togo, Benin Republic and Ghana with Femi Kuti and the Positive Force [co-founder].

 Dele came to be based in Britain at the end of December 1995.
-In 1996, he started playing as a resident musician in some of the London Nigerian venues, initially playing as a duo, then later on forming Gbedu Resurrection, which he led to several London venues, such as the Africa Centre, Taylors and The Shrine He also played for 2 of the Nigerian Independence Day Functions in 1997 and 1998, held at Hammersmith Palais and Lagoonda Nite Club respectively.
+In 1996, he started playing as a resident musician in some of London's Nigerian venues, initially playing as a duo, then later on forming Gbedu Resurrection, which he led to several London venues, such as the Africa Centre, Taylors and The Shrine.
+He also played for two of the Nigerian Independence Day Functions in 1997 and 1998, held at Hammersmith Palais and Lagoonda Nite Club respectively.
+Dele's collaborations in this period included working as lead pianist with The African Jazz Explosion All Stars, lead by Claude Deppa and also with Lucky Ranku and the African All Stars.

 Dele says that his children are very interested in his music and are currently learning different instruments.
 He goes on to say “I aspire to be great in what I do and this is a continuous thing.
 Also to be a role model to other musicians.” and “Life throws challenges all the time.
 The ability to take on the challenges to the best of your current ability will make you better prepared for the next ones.”

-Following a passion and burning desire to evolve Afrobeat to its next level, and play quite simply but breathlessly Afro Groove, Dele as a composer, singer and entertainer, has incorporated the piano into his Afro Groove and is popular for his percussive style of delivering the block chords first introduced and used tirelessly by Fela Anikulapo-Kuti.
-Dele Sosimi has been dubbed the King of Afrobeat piano.
+As a composer, singer and entertainer Dele has incorporated the piano into his Afro-groove and is popular for his percussive style of delivering the block chords first introduced and used tirelessly by Fela Anikulapo-Kuti.
+Dele Sosimi has been dubbed the King of Afrobeat piano and he works as an educator too.

 His own web site address is www.delesosimi.org